 Go crazy, analyze the heck out of everything.

 Learning is demanding enough on its own.
 Don’t mix it additionally with reading.

 This one comes from a very frustrating experience.

-Fast forward year and a half, I was reading some interesting excerpt from a book on the cognitive neuroscience.
-My eyes lay on a particular sentence which solved one of the biggest obstacles I had at the time concerning my memory experiments.
+Fast forward year and a half, I was reading some interesting excerpts from a book on cognitive neuroscience.
+My eyes lay on a particular sentence, which solved one of the biggest obstacles I had at the time concerning my memory experiments.

 A couple of months ago, I finally strapped myself to a chair and started going through the notes mentioned above.
 A couple of minutes into the reading, I saw it.
 There it was, guffawing blatantly at my helplessness — the same damn fact.

-Before you move to the next book, learn what you read before.
+Before you move to the next book, learn what you have read before.

 Thanks to this strategy, your ever-growing knowledge will help you go quickly through most of the books.

 It’s not unusual for me to read a 400-page book in less than two days.
 There is not enough new information for me to absorb.
 Sometimes you have to do the hard things first, so it gets easier.